-- Start the Oracle configuration wizard from Start > All Programs > Veritas > Veritas Cluster Server > Configuration Tools > Oracle Configuration Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 2 Review the prerequisites and click Next. - On the Wizard Options panel, click Modify service group, select the service group to modify, and click Next. - Follow the wizard instructions and make desired modifications to the service group configuration. - See "About configuring the Oracle service group using the wizard" on page 52.
+- Start the Oracle Configuration Wizard from the Apps menu on the Start screen. - Review the prerequisites and click Next. - On the Wizard Options panel, click Modify service group, select the service group to modify, and click Next. - Follow the wizard instructions and make desired modifications to the service group configuration.

+See "About configuring the Oracle service group using the wizard" on page 50.